Universal relations for rotating Boson Stars: Universal relations.

-An interesting comparison can be made between our fitted surface for rotating BSs and a similar result for rapidly rotating NSs previously found in \cite{Pappas:2013naa}.
-Indeed, the moment of inertia and quadrupole moments of spinning NSs were shown to follow a universal relation in the $(\bar{I},\bar{Q},\chi)$ parameter space as well, which yields a different $I-Q$ relation for fixed spin parameter.
+An interesting comparison can be made between our fitted surface for rotating BSs and a similar result for rapidly rotating NSs \cite{Pappas:2013naa}.
+Indeed, the moments of inertia and quadrupole moments of spinning NSs were shown to follow a universal relation in the $(\bar{I},\bar{Q},\chi)$ parameter space as well, which yields a different $I-Q$ relation for fixed spin parameter.
 The main difference between rotating NSs and BSs is that in the first case we have enough freedom to fix the mass and $\chi$ independently, while in the second case, one of the two fixes the other.
 This means that for a concrete model, the inertia moment of NS solutions span a surface parametrized by $(\chi, \bar{Q})$ but for BSs they follow a single curve.
-Universality then comes from the fact that the solutions lie on the same surface, independently of the model (the universal surfaces for NSs and BSs being different, indeed).
+Universality then comes from the fact that all data lie on the same surface, independently of the model or the parameter values.

 In \cref{NS}, we compare our data set with several rapidly rotating NS solutions, for various EOS and angular velocities.
 Rapidly rotating NS data were obtained using the RNS package \cite{stergioulas1992rotating}.
 The universal surface that the NS data form is clearly different from that generated by BSs.

-This means that the newly proposed $I\chi Q$ relation will allow to break the possible degeneracy that may exist in the analysis of a GW event between neutron star, black hole or boson star mergers.
+For similar quadrupole moments, the spin parameter space is larger for BSs than for NSs, as expected, and the moment of inertia of BSs is always higher.
+This can be understood from their different shapes, because a toroidal body typically has a higher moment of inertia than a spherical one of the same mass and equatorial radius.

+Our results are interesting from a theoretical point of view, as they confirm a particular universal behavior for BSs.
+They could also become important for observations, but this requires the simultaneous measurements of the moment of inertia, spin and quadrupole moments from GW observations alone, because standard BSs are not expected to produce observable signals in other (e.g., electromagnetic) channels of astrophysical observations.
+Such simultaneous GW observations of $I$, $\chi$ and $Q$ are beyond current possibilities, but with sufficient progress both in the calculation of more detailed wave forms and in the precision of GW observations they may become possible in the future.